 Kanagawa Prefecture is located in the Kanto Region just south of Tokyo.
 Its capital is Yokohama and the prefecture has some very popular tourist destinations in Japan, including Hakone and Kamakura.
 But Kanagawa offers more unique and interesting places to visit.
 Being closely located to Tokyo, the prefecture offers some great spots for a day trip or a weekend getaway.
-Here are our recommended places to visit in Kanagawa Prefecture.
+Here are our recommended best things to do in Kanagawa Prefecture.

 Yokohama is the capital of Kanagawa Prefecture and the second largest city in Japan after Tokyo with a population of over three million.
 The most visited places in Yokohama include Minato Mirai 21, China Town, Sankeien Garden, Zoorasia, Cup Noodle Museums, Ramen Museum, and Yamashita Park.

 Minato Mirai 21 is a seaside urban area with several skyscrapers, shopping centers, hotels, an amusement park, a relaxation facility with hot spring baths, and museums.
 Cup Noodle Museum, which features exhibitions about instant noodles and workshops to make your own instant noodles, is located in this area.
 To get to Minatomirai Station, take Toyoko Line Limited Express from Shibuya Station in Tokyo which is directly connected to MinatoMirai Line, and get off at Minato Mirai Station (about 30 minutes).

 Chinatown in Yokohama is one of the biggest Chinatowns in the world with hundreds of thousands of restaurants and food shops.
 Walk 5 to 10 minutes from Chinatown and you will find Yamashita Park which is a popular place to relax and take a walk while enjoying the view of Yokohama’s waterfront.
 To get to Chinatown, take the Limited Express train from Shibuya station and get off at Motomachi Chukagai Station (about 35 min).